The steps in the fact-checking process

 The pitch: this is the process of proposing the subject with the statement that is the subject of the proposed research.

-To ensure that the essay is easy to understand, the proposal should answer a few questions, in particular :
+To ensure that the proposal is easy to understand, the writer needs to answer a few questions, in particular :

-Citation: what does the author of the publication say?
+Quote: what does the author of the original publication say?

 Status: is the statement true, false or needs to be verified?

-Virality: has the statement been shared on other social networks?
+Virality: to what extent has the statement been shared on other social networks?
 By other internet users?
-How many people have been reached by this publication?
+How many people has this publication reached?

-Proof: if you already have leads proving the falsity of this assertion, can we see them?
+Proof: if you already have leads proving the statement is false, can we see them?

-Context: is this claim circulating during a specific period?
+Context: is this statement circulating during a specific period?

-We start with the statement that is the subject of our research and place it in a specific context.
+We start with the assertion that is the subject of our research and place it in a specific context.

-Quote: what the author of the publication says
+Quote: what does the author of the publication say?

 Then we move on to the facts as we found them.